TheG0ATS/Project-Prep/docs/wireframes.md

       - Minimal bugs
       - Clear instructions on how to use the app
     - **Acceptance Test**:
-      - Test and account for all possible game bugs.
+      - Test and account for all possible task bugs.
-      - Gameplay is smooth
+      - Smooth front end
       - Create an instructional section

   - **User 4**:
-    - **User Story**: As a user, I want to enjoy some type of in-game progression.
+    - **User Story**: As a user, I want my task to be timed and a penatly added if not complete.
     - **Estimate**: Medium
     - **Featured Task**:
-      - Some manner of level progression, or:
-      - Some type of high-score list
-      - Possibly unlockable features
+      - If task not complete by time allowed send msg or email
     - **Acceptance Test**:
-      - Players can clear levels
-      - New levels can be accessed after clearing prior levels
+      - Can add penatly to task
+      - Can send image or or msg automatically to input email or phone number

 ## [Software Requirements](requirements.md)